jacobjerryarackal/gims/docs/adr/ADR-002-database-strategy.md

 2. **Vector storage** for semantic search.
 When a user asks "What should I learn next?" we need to find memories that are conceptually related — even if they don't use the exact same words.
 This requires storing mathematical representations (embeddings) of text and searching by similarity.

 The AI PR Review Agent uses a single managed database (Tiger Cloud) that handles both structured and vector data.
-For our 4-hour hackathon, we need tools that are simpler to set up but follow the same design principles.
+For our project, we need tools that are simpler to set up but follow the same design principles.

 ## Decision